Men Arrested At Philadelphia Starbucks Speak Out; Police Commissioner Apologizes

 Richard Ross struck a conciliatory note at a news conference, saying, "I fully acknowledge that I played a significant role in making [the incident] worse."

-Last weekend Ross had said in a video statement "these officers did absolutely nothing wrong" and they were legally obligated to respond to Starbucks' report that the men were trespassing.
-But on Thursday he said, "I should have said the officers acted within the scope of the law, and not that they didn't do anything wrong."
+Last weekend, Ross had said in a video statement that "these officers did absolutely nothing wrong" and that they were legally obligated to respond to Starbucks' report that the men were trespassing.
+But on Thursday, he said, "I should have said the officers acted within the scope of the law, and not that they didn't do anything wrong."

-When he saw police entering the Starbucks last Thursday, Robinson told ABC News' Good Morning America, it did not register that he and his companion might be the ones in trouble.
+When he saw police entering the Starbucks last Thursday, Robinson told ABC's Good Morning America, it did not register that he and his companion might be the ones in trouble.

 @Starbucks The police were called because these men hadn’t ordered anything.
 They were waiting for a friend to show up, who did as they were taken out in handcuffs for doing nothing.
 All the other white ppl are wondering why it’s never happened to us when we do the same thing. pic.twitter.com/0U4Pzs55Ci— Melissa DePino (@missydepino) April 12, 2018

-"They can't be here for us," he said he was thinking as he and Nelson awaited a scheduled meeting with a third man.
+"They can't be here for us," he said he was thinking as he and Nelson awaited a third man for a scheduled meeting.

-Nelson said he had asked to use the restroom and an employee informed him it was for paying customers only.
+Nelson said that he had asked to use the restroom and that an employee informed him it was for paying customers only.

 "And I just left it at that."